BobDG/Blaze/README.md

 I also found out that I often had cells that simply had an image and nothing else.
 So I created a base-cell called __BlazeTableViewCell__ (which all the input cells subclass) that has many outlets that you can choose to connect.
 It currently supports:
 - 3 UILabels (supports both normal and attributed text)
 - 3 UIImageViews (supports UIImage, NSData and NSURL - for the URL it uses the awesome UIImageview category from AFNetworking)
-- 3 UIViews
+- 3 UIViews (supports UIColor)
-- 3 UIButtons
-Should cover most cells right?
+- 3 UIButtons (with completion blocks of course) Should cover most cells right?
 And in case it doesn't, I've created an awesome addition that returns your UITableViewCell in a completion block so you can customize it (read on to see some code for this :)

 # How to actually use it?